lupyuen/lupyuen.github.io/src/lvgl.md

 _Have we gained anything by coding our LVGL App in Zig?_

-The parts coded in Zig will benefit from the __Safety Checks__ enforced by Zig at runtime: Overflow, Underflow, Array Out-of-Bounds...
+The parts coded in Zig will benefit from the __Safety Checks__ enforced by Zig at runtime: Overflow, Underflow, Array Out-of-Bounds, ...

 -   [__"Zig Undefined Behavior"__](https://ziglang.org/documentation/master/#Undefined-Behavior)